 - Save and you’re ready to go with a little bit better version of Google Analytics

-Still, Google collects a lot more data than I ever need but there is a lack of decent alternatives.
+Still, Google collects a lot more data than you will ever need so do consider a more ethical alternative.

 Data collection should not drive you at the expense of everything else